Terence V. Powderly: Knights of Labor

-Powderly, during the Knight's 1886 general assembly in Richmond, Virginia purposely invited a Black member to introduce him before his speech.
+During the Knight's 1886 general assembly in Richmond, Virginia, Powderly purposely invited an African American delegate, Frank J. Farrell, to introduce him before his speech.
 This was intended by Powderly as an attack on Richmond's segregation codes.

 Disaster struck the Knights with the Haymarket Square Riot in Chicago on May 4, 1886.
 Anarchists were blamed, and two of them were Knights.
 Membership plunged overnight as a result of false rumors linking the Knights to anarchism and terrorism.
 However the disorganization of the group and its record of losing strike after strike disillusioned many members.
 Bitter factionalism divided the union, and its forays into electoral politics were failures because Powderly forbade its members to engage in political activity or to field candidates.

 Many KoL members joined more conservative alternatives, especially the Railroad brotherhoods, and the unions affiliated with the American Federation of Labor (AFL), which promoted craft unionism over the one all-inclusive union concept.
 Powderly was defeated for re-election as Master Workman in 1893.
 As the decline of the Knights continued, Powderly moved on, opening a successful law practice in 1894.

 Powderly was also a supporter of Henry George's popular "single tax" on land values.